 Our USA Archery Event Reference Guidebook has everything you need to know for your first USA Archery event, and is a great quick refresher if you've competed before.

 Participants must be a resident of the state in which the event is held to be eligible to earn state championship titles and a state ranking.
 Guest divisions will be permitted at the Local Organizing Committee's discretion.
-For JOAD State Championships, archers must be a member of a USA Archery JOAD/Both or Collegiate USA Archery Club.
-The club is not required to be located in the state where the event takes place.

 The following divisions are through the calendar year of your birthday.

 Birth Year The year you were born

 Current Year Change the year to see when you change age class.

 You will be ? years old in the selected calendar year.

 Therefore your Age Class is ? through the year of ?.